Expansions of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 4. Combained Approach Based on Generalized Multiple and Iterated Fourier series: Introduction

-Seems that iterated stochastic integrals may be approximated by multiple integral sums of different types \cite{Mi2}, \cite{Mi3}, \cite{Al}.
-However, this approach implies partition of the interval of integration $[t, T]$ of iterated stochastic integrals (the length $T-t$ of this interval is a small value, because it is a step of integration of numerical methods for Ito SDEs) and according to numerical experiments this additional partition leads to significant calculating costs \cite{7}.
+Seems that iterated stochastic integrals can be approximated by multiple integral sums of different types \cite{Mi2}, \cite{Mi3}, \cite{Al}.
+However, this approach implies partitioning of the interval of integration $[t, T]$ of iterated stochastic integrals (the length $T-t$ of this interval is a small value, because it is a step of integration of numerical methods for Ito SDEs) and according to numerical experiments this additional partitioning leads to significant computational costs \cite{7}.